ashishu007/git-commands/README.md

 ### Alternatively

-If you already have a directory on your local machine and want it to connect with the GitHub repo, you can do this
+If you already have a directory on your local machine and want to connect with the GitHub repo, you can do like this -

-Initialize it with:
+Open the terminal inside the folder and initialize it with:

 ```
 git init